 5. Publish and communicate

-Submit your report to the competent authority in your member state and make it publicly available — as required by CSRD, the report must be included in the management report and published in a machine-readable format (iXBRL).
-Communicate your report to key stakeholders including investors, customers, employees, suppliers, regulators, civil society organizations, and the media using press releases, newsletters, webinars, social media, and dedicated sustainability pages.
-Actively engage with stakeholders for feedback to continuously improve your sustainability performance and reporting quality — and to demonstrate the transparent, accountable ESG governance that CSRD is designed to promote.
+Submit your report to the competent authority in your member state and make it publicly available.
+Specifically, the report must be included in the management report and published in a machine-readable format (iXBRL).
+Then, communicate your report to key stakeholders including investors, customers, employees, suppliers, regulators, civil society organizations, and the media.

 Benefits of CSRD Compliance